 We have one or two homegrown ones as well.

 ‘Tradition’ signifies the transmission of long-established customs.

-Why refer to judges as the ‘Bench’ and advocates as the ‘Bar’?
+.
+Why does one refer to judges as the ‘Bench’ and the advocates as the ‘Bar’?

 In the days of old, a courtroom was enclosed by two parallel, raised, horizontal bars.
 These bars divided a court into three areas.
 One bar separated a raised platform, used by the judges’ as a table, from the rest of the room.
 This was known as the ‘Bench’.

 The second bar separated the area for lawyers from the space allocated to members of the public.
 From this area, onlookers could observe court proceedings.
 And so it came to be called the ‘Gallery’.

 The two ‘bars’ enclosed the lowered central area, often called the ‘Well of the court.’
 That is a space reserved only for legal practitioners to sit.
 In reality barristers were ‘advocates’.
 They ‘advocated’ for the rights of their clients.
 To this day, unless the court invites a person into the Well, no one has a right to sit there except the advocates.